Rahbar Khan: Club career

 Khan was contacted by two clubs in the Bangladesh Premier League, but he turned them down as his dream was to play in Europe.

 In 2021, he played with the North Toronto Nitros in the Canadian League1 Ontario.
 He made his debut on 31 July, against Master's FA.

 On 30 October 2021, he signed for Bangladesh Premier League club Sheikh Jamal DC.
-He made his official debut on 27 November in an Independence Cup match against the Bangladesh Air Force, recording an assist in a 3-0 victory.
+He made his official debut on 27 November in an Independence Cup match against the Bangladesh Air Force, recording an assist in a 3–0 victory.
 After suffering lateral meniscus and ACL injuries earlier in the season, he requested and was granted his release from the club in April 2022, choosing to return to Canada to rehab the injury that would keep him out for the season.

 International career

+Football

 In August 2021, Khan was called up to the Bangladesh national team for the 2021 Three Nations Cup in Kyrgyzstan.
 His father said Rhabar resigned from his job in Canada, in order to accept the call-up.
 On 5 September, he made his debut, against Palestine.
 He made his first start two days later against Kyrgyzstan.

+Futsal

+In 2025, Khan was selected for the inaugural Bangladesh national futsal team, being named team captain ahead of the team's international debut at the 2026 AFC Futsal Asian Cup qualification.